randomwithnoname/android-apps/README.md

 # Introduction

-List of high quality Android apps which respect user privacy and autonomy.
+List of high quality Android apps which respect user autonomy and privacy.
 For the GrapheneOS community.
 See [contributing page](CONTRIBUTING.md) to contribute.

 🟩 = Open Source